alefranz/MELT/BACKLOG.md

 - The v2 release notes link the Microsoft.Extensions 8.0 minimum to the .NET
   support lifecycle and direct consumers on older dependency lines to 1.x.

-### 7. Add ongoing maintenance automation
+### 5. Align maintenance automation with the runtime lanes

 **Scope**

-- Add a monthly Dependabot configuration for `nuget` and `github-actions`.
-- Group related development dependencies where that keeps update pull requests reviewable, and keep runtime package updates separately visible.
-- Decide whether deterministic restore or dependency lock files are appropriate for this repository; document and implement the decision rather than adding lock files by default.
-- Ensure CI validates Dependabot updates using the same .NET 8 / .NET 10 SDK configuration and test matrix as normal pull requests.
+- Ensure CI validates Dependabot updates using the same combined validation matrix as normal pull requests.

 **Done when**

-- Dependabot opens monthly update pull requests for both NuGet packages and GitHub Actions.
-- CI has an explicit, reproducible SDK-selection policy for the active support matrix.
+- CI has an explicit, reproducible SDK and runtime selection policy for the active support matrix.

+## Post-November 2026 maintenance

+### Retire the .NET 8 and .NET 9 active validation lanes

+**Scope**

+- After November 10, 2026, remove .NET 8 and .NET 9 from the active validation
+  matrix, make .NET 10 the minimum active-support baseline, and update the support-policy documentation.

+**Done when**

+- CI and its documentation name .NET 10 and later as the active support matrix, without presenting .NET 8 or .NET 9 as actively supported.

 ## Release gates

-- All packages build and pack on the .NET 8 / .NET 10 CI matrix.
+- Core packages and dedicated .NET 8 samples build and run targeting .NET 8;
+  the default solution builds, tests, and packs targeting .NET 10.
 - Unit tests and all retained current/legacy/xUnit sample tests pass on CI.
-- The ASP.NET Core helper packages are tested through the standard, NLog, and Serilog integration samples on both supported target frameworks.
+- The ASP.NET Core helper packages are tested through the standard, NLog, and Serilog integration samples on .NET 8 and .NET 10, with the named standard web compatibility variant also tested on .NET 9.
 - Published package assets and dependency graphs are reviewed before release;
   core packages retain `netstandard2.0` with Microsoft.Extensions 8.0 as their
   minimum, and no package references ASP.NET Core 2.1.